Branimir Glavaš: War crimes charges

 In July 2005, Glavaš was publicly implicated in the 1991 murders of Serb civilians in Osijek.
 In May 2006 Croatian chief prosecutor Mladen Bajić asked the Croatian Parliament to deprive Glavaš of his parliamentary immunity, in order to start formal criminal proceedings in the case.
 On 10 May, this request was granted.

 During the proceedings, prosecutors failed twice in their attempts to have Glavaš arrested, because investigative magistrates and local courts rejected their demands to issue arrest warrants.
 However, on 23 October one investigative magistrate issued an arrest warrant, which was approved by the Mandate-Immunity Committee of Croatian Parliament after four days of dramatic and confusing deliberations.
 Glavaš was arrested on 26 October and put in jail for fear that he might influence witnesses if he was bailed.

 Osijek's investigative judge Mario Kovac ruled that the case against Glavaš could begin.
 Glavaš subsequently went on hunger strike.
 On 2 December 2006, Glavaš was released from custody pending his trial, bringing to an end his 37-day hunger strike.
 The investigating judge had ruled that Glavaš was too ill to attend legal hearings, and investigations were suspended.
-On 8 February 2007, the case against Glavas was reopened.
+On 8 February 2007, the case against Glavaš was reopened.

-Glavaš was re-indicted on 16 April 2007 at the county court in Osijek, on charges of having given orders to members of a unit under his command to abduct, torture and murder Serbs in late 1991.
+On 16 April 2007, Glavaš was re-indicted at the county court in Osijek, on charges of having given orders to members of a unit under his command to abduct, torture and murder Serbs in late 1991.
 Following the indictment, he was returned to custody.
 He started a second hunger strike on 27 April.
 On 9 May, a second indictment was brought against him on charges of ordering the torture and killing of at least two Serb civilians.
 His trial began in Osijek on 15 October 2007.

 In the Croatian elections of 25 November 2007, Glavaš was re-elected to parliament.
 This restored his immunity, and he was released from detention.
-On 14 July 2008, the trial was adjourned until September 2008 because of the purported poor health of one of Glavaš's co-accused.
+On 14 July 2008, the trial was adjourned until September 2008 because of the purported poor health of one of Glavaš' co-accused.
 Under Croatian law, as there was a break of more than two months in the trial, there had to be a retrial.

 Glavaš and his supporters claimed the criminal investigation was politically motivated and pointed to its commencement having coincided with Glavaš's departure from the ruling HDZ party.
 It was also reported that witnesses in the trial, including Osijek-based journalist Drago Hedl, had been threatened.